The Fun - The Challenge - The Experience

 Yet this is one incredible body of water.
 One may see whales or sight the occasional sunfish and there are lots of bird species in the area.
 On calmer days fur seals and sea lions can easily be heard barking as you round the Islands.
 Oh, and Great White sharks migrate here to snack on those aforementioned seals too!

 Sailors come back year after year because the Gulf of the Farallones can be a wonderful playground too.
 Both Monohull and Multihull course records were set in reaching conditions of a 15-knot southerly breeze!
 It's pretty rare, but it does happen.
-Our more typical wind direction is from the Northwest and can blow anywhere from light winds to mid-30’s.
+Our more typical wind direction is from the Northwest and can blow anywhere from light winds into the 30’s.
 While most multihulls finish before dinner, don’t worry, we’ll be there for you all the way to the midnight cutoff if you need a bit more time.

 The Course